What is employee experience management?

 Even providing free benefits for staff such as a free coffee voucher or getting pizzas delivered for lunch once a month; buying a cake and decorating an employee’s work station on their birthday; or inviting a pet adoption organisation to bring a dog or cat into the office one day can create ad hoc social opportunities.

-The best way to make employees feel comfortable about attending work is to ensure that the workplace is bullying, discrimination and harassment-free.
+Employees often feel more comfortable about attending work when the workplace is free from bullying, discrimination and harassment.

 Improve the physical environment